Managing Global vs Local Variables in Complex Templates

 When building automated document generators, enforce these scoping boundaries to prevent template corruption:

-3. Precompute heavy geometry operations in Python.
+{% with %}block (e.g.,{% with inset=feature %}{% include "map_inset.html" %}{% endwith %}) or refactor the partial into a macro that accepts explicit parameters.
+This keeps each component’s inputs obvious and prevents context pollution. - Precompute heavy geometry operations in Python.
 Jinja2 is a templating engine, not a spatial processor.
-Calculate bounding boxes, scale bar lengths, and projection transforms server-side, then inject the results as local variables.
+Calculate bounding boxes, scale bar lengths, and projection transforms server-side, then inject the results as plain Python primitives.

 Avoiding Scoping Drift in Nested Workflows